menu

 Demographics

-In terms of college education, Sylvania is nearly on par with the US average for all cities of 21.84%: 20.86% of adults 25 and older in Sylvania have a bachelor's degree or advanced degree.
+The education level of Sylvania citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.86% of adults 25 and older in Sylvania have a college degree.

 The per capita income in Sylvania in 2022 was $28,015, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,060 for a family of four.
 However, Sylvania contains both very wealthy and poor people as well.